 Writing with a fountain pen will provide you with a pleasurable experience for years to come.
 A fountain pen will last you for many years, perhaps even generations if it's given the right amount of care.
 Caring for your pen is not a particularly difficult or laborious process and will save you a lot of money on expensive nib replacements, so feel free to peruse our tips below to ensure you get the best out of your writing instrument.

-If it is the first time the fountain pen is used you should prime the pen.
-Simply fit the ink cartridge into the pen and hold it upright, squeeze the cartridge hard until you see some ink come out of the tip.
+If it is the first time the fountain pen is used, you should prime the pen.
+Simply fit the ink cartridge into the pen and squeeze the cartridge hard until you see some ink come out of the tip.
 If you are using a fountain pen converter, turn the screw part of the converter anti-clockwise and force some ink out from the tip.
 This helps encourage the ink to flow smoothly.

 If your pen still doesn’t write, try to cover the pen tip completely with some tissue, then shake the pen vigorously until you can see some ink is left on the tissue.
 Be careful not to hit anything when shaking the pen otherwise the nib might get damaged.

 Inevitably, fountain pens will dry out if not in continuous use.
 We recommend cleaning out your fountain pen at least 4 times a year, perhaps more often if your pen will be out of use for longer periods.
-To flush it properly, do the following:
+To flush it properly:

-- Bonus tip: ensure you complete the process above every time you change ink colour or brand, or the residue from the previous ink will form with the new one to create a rather unpleasant viscous substance unsuitable for writing.
+Ensure you complete the process above every time you change ink colour or brand, or the residue from the previous ink could mix with the new one creating either:

-DO NOT use Indian ink in normal fountain pens.
+DO NOT use Indian ink or Carbon inks in normal fountain pens.
 These inks have high solids content and will clog up the feed systems.